BBurkall/Python-Games/TicTacToe/README.md

 ## How to play

-This is a two players game.
+This is a two player game.

-- Just click where you want to put your token
+- Just click where you want to put your token.
+- The first player to put three of their tokens in a row wins.

 To execute the game go inside the directory where the game is found and write:
 ```python